Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Real Data Analysis

-Figure \ref{fig: airline heatmap} shows the estimated block mean $\hat\cS$ corresponding to the US airline cluster (Airline Cluster 1) and Mixture airline cluster (Airline Cluster 3).
-The value in the matrix represents the connectivity of airports from clusters in Table \ref{tab: airport clustering}.
-We find that for US airline block mean, the values in the matrix are sparse but high among airport clusters from US, Europe, and Asia.
-In contract, in the mixture cluster block mean, the matrix has many non-zero but small entries.
-This reflects the nature of this cluster consisting of relative small but many airports around the world.
+Figure \ref{fig: airline heatmap} shows the estimated block mean $\hat\cS$ corresponding to the US airline cluster (Airline Cluster 1) and the mixture airline cluster (Airline Cluster 3), respectively.
+The rows and columns of each matrix represent Airport Clusters 1-5 listed in Table \ref{tab: airport clustering}.
+The value in each matrix represents the connectivity of airports from each pair of clusters.
+We find that the US airline block mean matrix shows multiple zeros/small values among South Asian, European and Chinese airports.
+The matrix also shows high values among airports connected to USA.
+This result reveals that US airlines operate few flights between airports in Europe or Asia.
+In contrast, for the mixture airline cluster, the mean matrix has many non-zero but small entries.
+This reflects that this cluster consists of many small-scale airports scattered around the world.

+We also compare the proposed HLloyd+HSC method with the HOSVD- and CP-decomposition-based clustering algorithms (see Section \ref{sec:num-comparison}).
+We find the proposed method yields more meaningful results than the other two.
+For example, Table \ref{tab: airline clustering-HOSVD} collects the airline clustering result of the HOSVD based clustering algorithm.
+Comparing Tables \ref{tab: airline clustering} and \ref{tab: airline clustering-HOSVD}, the proposed algorithm has a better performance on clustering USA and China airlines.
+More clustering results of the HOSVD-/CP-decomposition-based algorithms can be found in Appendix \ref{sec:additional-numerics}.

-We perform a similar analysis for the flight routes network in the USA.
-Specifically, we pick the top $50$ airports and $9$ airlines with the most traffic and present the clustering results in Tables \ref{tab: USA airline clustering} and \ref{tab: USA airport clustering}.
-We find the airports are grouped mainly based on their traffic size rather than on their geographic information.
-We also find that three main airlines -- United Airlines, Delta Airlines, American Airlines -- are in different clusters, although they share similar numbers of flight routes.
-One possible reason is that these major airline companies are competitors and the geometric distributions of their flight routes across the USA complement each other.
+Finally, we perform a similar analysis for the USA flight routes network.
+Specifically, we pick the top $50$ airports and $9$ airlines with the most traffic and present the clustering results based on proposed algorithm in Tables \ref{tab: USA airline clustering} and \ref{tab: USA airport clustering}.
+We find the airports are grouped mainly based on their traffic sizes rather than their geographic information.
+We also find the three main airlines -- United Airlines, Delta Airlines, American Airlines -- are in different clusters, although they share similar numbers of flight routes.
+One possible reason is that these major airline companies are competitors, and the geometric distributions of their flight routes complement each other.